Climate resilience: Development

-"Climate resilient development" has become the new paradigm for sustainable development influencing theory and practice across all sectors globally.
+"Climate resilient development" has become a new (albeit contested) paradigm for sustainable development, influencing theory and practice across all sectors globally.
 This is particularly true in the water sector, since water security is intimately connected to climate change.
 On every continent, governments are adopting policies for climate resilient economies, driven in part by international frameworks such as the Paris Agreement and the Sustainable Development Goals.

 Climate resilient development "integrates adaptation measures and their enabling conditions with mitigation to advance sustainable development for all".
 It involves questions of equity and system transitions, and includes adaptations for human, ecosystem and planetary health.
-Climate resilient development is facilitated by developing partnerships with traditionally marginalised groups, including women, youth, Indigenous Peoples, local communities and ethnic minorities.
+Climate resilient development is facilitated by developing partnerships with traditionally marginalized groups, including women, youth, Indigenous Peoples, local communities and ethnic minorities.

 To achieve climate resilient development, the following actions are needed: increasing climate information, and financing and technical capacity for flexible and dynamic systems.
-This needs to be coupled with greater consideration of the socio-ecological resilience and context-specific values of marginalised communities and meaningful engagement with the most vulnerable in decision making.
+This needs to be coupled with greater consideration of the socio-ecological resilience and context-specific values of marginalized communities and meaningful engagement with the most vulnerable in decision making.
+Consequently, resilience produces a range of challenges and opportunities when applied to sustainable development.

+Income‐smoothing social insurance schemes can strengthen resilience to climate‐sensitive shocks.
+For instance, research by Thiemo Fetzer shows that India’s workfare‐style employment guarantee programme weakened the linkage between climatic shocks negatively impacting rural incomes, and as a result reduced subsequent conflict.